- Knowledge Network

 The UNWTO Ulysses Prize is given to a distinguished scholar, whether in academia, government or private industry, for outstanding contributions to innovation and knowledge in tourism.

 The UNWTO Award for Lifetime Achievement is conferred to recognize a lifetime achievement of individuals with visionary leadership and significant contribution throughout the nominee’s career as an inspirational role model for the development at the local, national, regional or international level.
+The selection of the UNWTO Award for Lifetime Achievement will be reserved to the international Jury of Experts of the UNWTO Awards in recognition of the global significance of this category.
+No external nominations or applications for this award category shall be accepted.

 The UNWTO Ulysses Awards for Innovation merit distinction in four categories for the significant contribution of innovative tourism initiatives which are both competitive and sustainable in their character.